Digital-Tvilling/plan.md/README.md

 * `Values`: A set of values for a Predefined List
 * `Progressions`: If there is a sequence in which the Predefined List should progress
 * `MD-representations`: Key-value pairs for a Predefined List, e.g., "`- [ ]`: Not Done"
-* `List of`: Used in Schema definition to show that one component can contain a list of other components
+* `List of`: Used in Schema definition to show that one plan component can contain a list of other plan components

 For types, the following terms can be used as parenthesis:
 * (unique): Indicates the field must be unique.